-The unit was finally retrieved from Mimbi Cave in 1996, and to still found be serviceable!
-This was wildest beyond all our expectations.
+The unit was finally retrieved from Mimbi Cave in 1996, and was found to be still serviceable!
+This was beyond all our wildest expectations.
 We would have been happy if the camera had functioned over one Kimberley wet season.
 It was again cleaned up and tested and installed in a cave in the Northern Territory.
-Unfortunately, it was installed
+Unfortunately, it was installed in a flood prone section of cave and was partly immersed, thus giving the camera its final coup de